**Alt Text:** Two professionals engaged in discussion seated in a modern data center with glowing servers in the background.

 Pro Tip: Think of in-person meetups as the batteries to your community’s remote control car—they keep things running smoothly.

-What’s the Function of Video marketing?
+What’s the Role of Storytelling?

-How to Use Video marketing
+How to Use Storytelling

 3. Incorporate Visuals: Photos and videos make stories more appropriate.